gamberooni/imdb-scraping/README.md

 # IMDb Scraping

 ## Introduction
 This repo performs web scraping on the IMDb website using `BeautifulSoup4`, particularly on Anime titles (who doesn't like Animes, duh!).
 Data of each of the Anime titles are uploaded to `MinIO` as JSON files, where each JSON file contains data of 5 titles.
 The `populate_db_parallel.py` script will read these JSON files and populate the `PostgreSQL` database with the [following schema](#database-schema).
 Finally, `Grafana` pulls the data from `PostgreSQL` for us to visualize the data.
+There are four general steps in this workflow: create bucket, create schema, scrape and upload to MinIO, and finally populate Postgres database using data stored in MinIO.
+This workflow is orchestrated using `Prefect`.

 ## IMPORTANT
 1. Intensive web scraping can cause heavy load on the IMDb servers.
 You can get blocked from accessing IMDb website if you intend to speed up the scraping jobs by creating more processes.
 The script currently uses 2 * number of CPUs (my total CPUs = 12) and it seems alright...